The geometry of bi-Perron numbers with real or unimodular Galois conjugates: The Coxeter transformations and Thurston's construction

 \begin{proof}[Proof of Lemma~\ref{Thurston_lemma}] Thurston's construction~\cite{Thurston} directly implies the statement for the case where~$r$ is the spectral radius of a geometric intersection matrix of multicurves~$\alpha$ and~$\alpha'$ that intersect minimally and fill a surface~$\Sigma$.
 It therefore suffices to show that the set of numbers that appear as spectral radii of such intersection matrices equals the set of numbers that appear as the spectral radii of adjacency matrices of finite bipartite graphs with simple edges.

 Given two multicurves~$\alpha$ and~$\alpha'$ that intersect minimally and fill a surface~$\Sigma$, their geometric intersection matrix is, by definition, a symmetric nonnegative integer matrix.
 In the proof of Proposition~2.1 of Hoffman~\cite{Hoffman}, it is shown that any spectral radius of such a matrix is also the spectral radius of an adjacency matrix of a finite bipartite graph with simple edges.
-This proves one direction.
-Conversely, given an adjacency matrix~$A$ of a finite bipartite graph with simple edges, it is straightforward to abstractly construct a surface~$\Sigma$ filled by two multicurves~$\alpha$ and~$\alpha'$ that have the matrix~$A$ as their geometric intersection matrix.
-These multicurves must intersect minimally, since simple closed curves with zero or one point of intersection always minimise the number of intersections within their respective isotopy classes. \end{proof}
+This proves the first direction.

+Conversely, let~$A$ be the adjacency matrix of a finite bipartite graph with simple edges.
+Since the matrix~$A$ is conjugate to a diagonal block matrix with each block on the diagonal corresponding to a connected component of the graph, we can restrict to a block realising the spectral radius of~$A$.
+In other words, we assume without loss of generality that the graph is connected.